-- Significantly fewer pressure ulcers: The prevalence of pressure ulcers at NCH Healthcare System fell from 12.8 percent in January 2002 to 1.9 percent in January 2007; information provided in January 2010 indicated that the pressure ulcer rate averaged 1.8 percent between July 2006 and July 2009, and that in December 2009 the rate was 1.7 percent, including pediatric and mental health patients (who had not previously been included).
+- Significantly fewer pressure ulcers: The prevalence of pressure ulcers at NCH Healthcare System fell from 12.8 percent in January 2002 to 1.9 percent in January 2007; information provided in January 2010 indicated that the pressure ulcer rate averaged 1.8 percent between July 2006 and July 2009, and that in December 2009, the rate was 1.7 percent, including pediatric and mental health patients (who had not previously been included).
 From January 2002 to January 2007, the prevalence of pressure ulcers on the heel fell from 6.7 percent to 1.1 percent.
-Information provided in January 2012 indicates that they health system averaged a 1.9-percent hospital-acquired pressure ulcer prevalence rate in 2010 and 2011.
+Information provided in January 2012 indicates that the health system averaged a 1.9 percent hospital-acquired pressure ulcer prevalence rate in 2010 and 2011.

 - Millions in cost savings: A conservative analysis (assuming savings of $3,000 per case) found that NCH Healthcare System saves approximately $11.5 million annually as a result of the program.

 Planning and Development ProcessKey elements of the planning and development process included the following: